ankschoubey/old-blog/_posts/2021-01-16-learning-piano.md

 ## Material Beats Method

-I had a keyboard since childhood but I was never able to learn it.
+I had a keyboard since childhood though I never learned it.
 Random tutorials did not seem to help.

-Purchasing SimplyPiano was a good thing.
+What changed was purchasing SimplyPiano and free time (lockdown).

 ## Upfront work

 Many try taking the shortcut of avoiding sheet music and go directly to the song.

-## Little things add up.
+It is much easier to get started with Sheet Music.

+Learning sheet music seems to be a boon.
+I did not memorize most of my songs until Fur-Elise.
+I can play almost all Begineer level songs from SimplyPiano directly from the sheet music.

+## Part of A Whole

 I realized that a lot of times I was skipping parts of the practice.
 Skipping chords, going through the lessons too fast, Not practising enough before the next lesson.
 Not learning left hand properly.